Middleton Nature Reserve

 Winter also brings exciting overwintering species including short-eared owls and water rails, and if you’re lucky you can spot wheatears, whinchats and lesser redpolls as they pass through on migration.

 Plant-lovers will relish the opportunity to admire early marsh, southern marsh and northern marsh orchids flourishing in the fens of Middleton Nature Reserve.
 Elsewhere, the kaleidoscopic colours of yellow-wort and lesser centaury brighten up the thinner soils.
 Of course, such a stunning array of plants attracts pollinators, including more than 250 species of butterfly and moth.
-The day-flying burnet companion moth and the wall brown butterfly are something to behold.
+The day-flying burnet companion moth is something to behold.

 An unusual species to keep your eyes peeled for is the water shrew, which feeds on invertebrates and even dives right under the water to catch caddisfly and mayfly larvae.
 Middleton Nature Reserve also has a large population of great crested newts thriving in its waters, the males sporting a fiery orange belly and a spectacular crest right along their backs to their tails.